dengLawrence/WARP-Project/README.md

 - 11/13/2022 : Implemented most of ChannelVisualiztion.java and created a dummy method within ChannelAnalysis.java.
 - 11/14/2022 : Meeting to discuss ChannelVisualiztion.java implementation and testing. -Ethan, Lawrence, David
 - 11/14/2022 : Added initial 2 tests to ChannelVisualizationTest.java. -David, Lawrence
+- 11/15/2022 : Updated implementation of ChannelVisualization.java to work for tests. -Ethan